When I Use Start-Run, Why Does a Window Just Flash and Disappear?

 The fundamental problem here, if you want to call it that, is that there are two types of programs.

-MS-DOS, the pre-cursor to Windows, was built using a character-mode user interface.
+MS-DOS, the precursor to Windows, used only a character-mode user interface.

 The command line

-Without graphics, character mode had no menus or icons to click on to run programs.
+Without graphics, character mode had no icons to click on to run programs.

 Windows supports both GUI and character-mode applications.
-When you run a program, either by double-clicking an icon, selecting a menu item, or using Start-Run, Windows takes a look at the program, determines what kind it is, and “does the right thing”.
+When you run a program, either by double-clicking an icon, selecting a menu item, or using Start-Run, Windows looks at the program, determines what kind it is, and “does the right thing”.
 For a GUI application, that means “run it normally” in Windows.

 For a character-mode application, though, Windows first starts up a character-mode environment for the application to run in, and then runs the program in that environment.
-That “environment” is the Windows Command Prompt, though old timers often call it the “DOS box.”
+That “environment” is the Windows Command Prompt.

 When the character-mode program you’ve run exits, Windows automatically closes the Command Prompt it started.

-The window you’re seeing flash up is a Command Prompt window.
+The window you’re seeing flash and disappear is a Command Prompt window.
 What happened is this:

 • You typed your command into Windows’ “Start Run” dialog and clicked OK.

-• Windows located the program you asked it to run, and determined it to be a character-mode program.
+• Windows located the program and determined it to be a character-mode program.

-• Windows automatically started up the Windows Command Prompt.
+• Windows started up the Windows Command Prompt, opening it in its own window.

 • The program ran within the Windows Command Prompt.